ncl11/Data1030_project/README.md

 <img src="Figures/corr-heatmap.png" width="800">

 The heatmap shows the correlations between all variables in the model.
-The strongest positive correlations with the graduation rate in year i+1 were the percent of graduates in year i and the percent who passed the regents in year i.
+The strongest positive correlations with the graduation rate in year i+1 were the percent who graduated in year i and the percent who passed the regents in year i.
 The strongest negative correlations with graduation rate for year i+1 were the percent of students still enrolled after year i and dropout percent for year i.

 <img src="Figures/modeldf.png" width="600">